Available Module Objects

 •Parameter definitions: are ignored.

 •Schema sources: The schema source on which the added SPS is based is ignored.
 Bear in mind that the content model of the document element of the added SPS must be contained within the content model of the referring SPS; otherwise it would not be possible to correctly use the added SPS as a module.
-If you wish, you could always add a user-defined schema to the referring SPS.
+If you wish, you could always add a secondary schema or a user-defined schema to the referring SPS.
 The additional schema could accommodate the content model of the added global template/s.

 •Working XML File and Template XML File: References to these files are ignored.
 The referring SPS uses its own Working XML and Template XML Files.